Message: Undefined offset: 1

-Born in Okinawa, Japan, Yuh Egami graduated from The Royal Ballet School in London and joined Hong Kong Ballet as a Corps de Ballet member in 2002.
-He assumed the additional role of Répétiteur for the Company in 2014, was named Assistant Ballet Master in 2018 and became Ballet Master in 2019.
+Born in Okinawa, Japan.
+Yuh Egami graduated from The Royal Ballet School in London and joined Hong Kong Ballet in 2002.
+He assumed the additional role of Repetiteur for the Company in 2014 and was named Assistant Ballet Master in 2018 before he became Ballet Master in 2019.

-Egami also re-choreographed Ng’s Devil’s Tale for Architanz in Japan in 2015 and created Sonographer (2011) and Firefly (2016) for E-side Dance Company and Peter and the Wolf (2018) for Le Studio Ballet in Hong Kong.
+Egami's additional works include a re-choreographed version of Yuri Ng’s Devil’s Tale for Architanz in Japan in 2015, Sonographer in 2011, Firefly in 2016 for E-side Dance Company and Peter and the Wolf for Le Studio Ballet in 2018.